 Take it now and use backup contraception

 Take the missed pill immediately and continue your pack.
 Use condoms for the next 7 days.
-If you had unprotected sex during the at-risk period, check with your pharmacist, GP, or sexual health service about whether emergency contraception is needed.
-Refer to your patient leaflet or consult your pharmacist for full guidance specific to drospirenone.
+If you had unprotected sex during the at-risk period, check with your pharmacist, doctor, or sexual health clinic about whether emergency contraception is needed.
+Refer to your patient package insert or consult your pharmacist for full guidance specific to drospirenone.

-Missing pills near your pill-free break is the highest-risk scenario
+Missing pills near your placebo week is the highest-risk scenario

-The pill-free break is a planned hormone gap of up to 7 days.
-If you also miss pills immediately before the break ends or after a new pack starts, the total time without active hormones can exceed 7 days, long enough for ovulation to potentially occur in some women.
-Always be extra careful at the start and end of your pack, and skip the break if you've missed pills near it.
+The placebo week or pill-free interval is a planned hormone gap of up to 7 days.
+If you also miss pills immediately before it starts or after a new pack begins, the total time without active hormones can exceed 7 days, long enough for ovulation to potentially occur in some women.
+Always be extra careful at the start and end of your pack, and skip the placebo pills if you've missed hormone pills near them.
+For the full walkthrough by pack position, see what to do based on where you are in the pack.

-Estroclic's calendar view makes this easy to monitor: you can see at a glance where your break week falls, which pills you've taken, and whether there are any gaps near the break.
+Estroclic's calendar view makes this easy to monitor: you can see at a glance where your placebo week falls, which pills you've taken, and whether there are any gaps near it.

 Your Protection Window in Estroclic